top of page

 The Mountain Jews & the Last Shetl

-Travel With Purpose to the World’s Most Unique and Isolated Jewish Communities
+Travel With Purpose to the World’s Most Unique Diaspora Communities

-From Azerbaijan to Zimbabwe, we bear witness to ancient cultures long separated from the mainstream Jewish world, some down to their final members.
+From New York City to Damascus, we bear witness to ancient cultures long separated from their homelands, some down to their final members.

 Mezuzah, copper market, Baghdad, Iraq.jpeg